speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 ``configure_optimizer`` method of :external+pl:class:`~pytorch_lightning.core.module.LightningModule`) and the initial lr scheduler configuration can differ in lr scheduler type and configuration from the configuration specified in :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.reinit_lr_cfg` applied at each phase transition.
-Because the same schedule is applied at each phase transition, the ``init_pg_lrs`` list is not supported in an implicit finetuning context.
+Because the same schedule is applied at each phase transition, the ``init_pg_lrs`` list is not supported in an implicit fine-tuning context.

 Application of LR scheduler reinitialization in both explicit and implicit modes may be best understood via examples, so we'll proceed to those next.

-.. _advanced-finetuning-lr-example:
+.. _advanced-fine-tuning-lr-example:

 Advanced Usage Examples: Explicit and Implicit Mode LR Scheduler Reinitialization
 *********************************************************************************
-Demonstration LR scheduler reinitialization configurations for both explicit and implicit finetuning scheduling contexts are available under ``./fts_examples/config/advanced/``.
+Demonstration LR scheduler reinitialization configurations for both explicit and implicit fine-tuning scheduling contexts are available under ``./fts_examples/config/advanced/``.

-The LR scheduler reinitialization examples use the same code and have the same dependencies as the basic :ref:`scheduled finetuning for SuperGLUE<scheduled-finetuning-superglue>` examples except PyTorch >= ``1.10`` is required for the explicit mode example (only because :external+torch:class:`~torch.optim.lr_scheduler.LinearLR` was introduced in ``1.10`` and is used in the demo).
+The LR scheduler reinitialization examples use the same code and have the same dependencies as the basic :ref:`scheduled fine-tuning for SuperGLUE<scheduled-fine-tuning-superglue>` examples except PyTorch >= ``1.10`` is required for the explicit mode example (only because :external+torch:class:`~torch.optim.lr_scheduler.LinearLR` was introduced in ``1.10`` and is used in the demo).